adamhlt/D3D9-Hook-ImGui/README.md

 ### Visual Studio :

 1. Open the solution file (.sln).
-2. Build the project in Realese (x86 or x64)
+2. Build the project in Release (x86 or x64)

 Every configuration in x86 / x64 (Debug and Realese) are already configured with librairies and includes.